 - Watch for waiting periods and coverage exclusions.
 Many plans won’t cover anything that started before your policy started, and there is often a waiting period of six months or more before certain major dental work will be eligible for coverage.
 They may also restrict the number of times certain procedures will be covered.

 Here are the steps we’re recommending you take during the month of November:

-- Compare cost of coverage to cost of expected treatment to determine the value of dental insurance to you and your family.
+- Compare the cost of coverage to the cost of expected treatment to determine the value of dental insurance to you and your family.

 - Take good care of your teeth and gums at home.